RickofManc/the-coffee-collective/README.md

 #### In Scope Features
 * Responsive Navbar complete with product search, category menus, user account access.
 * A streamlined checkout that is easy-to-edit and retains products between visits.
-* New product listings, discounts and recommendations visible on the landing page.
+* New product listings, discounts and recommendations visible on the homepage.
 * Optional user accounts with editable profile data, order history and the storing of shipping details
 * Registered users will be able to leave product reviews to help build trust in the products for new customers.
 * A 10% discount code provided to those users signing up for the monthly newsletter.